jmcollin78/versatile_thermostat/documentation/en/self-regulation.md

     ki: 0.8 / 288.0  # 80% of the current internal regulation offset are caused by the average offset of the past 24 hours
     k_ext: 1.0 / 25.0  # this will add 1°C to the offset when it's 25°C colder outdoor than indoor
     offset_max: 2.0  # limit to a final offset of -2°C to +2°C
-    stabilization_threshold: 0.0  # this needs to be disabled as otherwise the long term accumulated error will always be reset when the temp briefly crosses from/to below/above the target
     accumulated_error_threshold: 2.0 * 288  # this allows up to 2°C long term offset in both directions

 **Light regulation**: